 The show also looks at political and rebellious uses of the skull, such as Daniel Boyd’s Jolly Jack, 2005, which features a pirate-like skull imposed over the British flag.
 Also featured are eX de Medici’s watercolours, which often use the skull as a motif to explore the workings of contemporary power.

-Not only focusing on contemporary works, Romancing the skull includes prints by Mexican artist José Guadalupe Posada, which will be shown to Australian audiences for the first time.
 Created during the late 1800s, and now linked to the Day of the Dead celebrations, these satirical works depict a series of skeletons playfully cavorting in the afterlife.
 Going back even further in time, the exhibition also features a Nuremberg Chronicle from 1493 which depicts one of the earliest Dance of Death images.

 While the exhibition continuously blends the historical and the contemporary, there is one particular work that references both simultaneously: Shaun Gladwell’s virtual reality piece Orbital Vanitas, 2016.
 In this work a lone human skull, created in the vanitas tradition, orbits earth.
 Viewers are transported to outer space, prompted to watch as the floating skull gravitates towards them.